 Reapply Thermal Paste

-While mining 70C is considered to be an acceptable temperature but at this point things get toasty.
+While mining 70C is considered to be an acceptable temperature at this point things get toasty.
 You definitely should not get any hotter also try to lower the power limit.

 To lower GPU temp while minning first set custom fan curve using MSI Afterburner and then lower power limit.